A Review of the Best Pulse Oximeters for Hospitals

 5. CMI Health PC-66H Pulse Oximeter

 CMI Pulse Oximeter PC-66H is a CE and FDA-approved handheld device that measures and monitors SpO2, perfusion index, and pulse rate.
-This oximeter is versatile as it is compatible with adult, infant, and pediatric sensors.
+This pulse oximeter is versatile as it is compatible with adult, infant, and pediatric sensors.

 You can use it for spot-checking and continuous monitoring in hospitals and homes.
 This handheld oximeter is affordable and offers the same accuracy and reliability as other high-priced SpO2 devices.
 The PC-66H sensor design is suitable for foot wrap sensor (infant) or finger.

-Product Specifications:
+Product Specifications

 • Model No.: PC-66H